 Course curriculum

-2. Session #2 - Find the roots in you and from your lived experience
+4. Session #2 - Find the (re)sources in you and from your lived experience

 Schedule